 Financial/Grants Management Contact Yen Thach Email:

-NIBIB interests include the development and integration of advanced bioengineering, sensing, imaging, and computational technologies for the improvement of human health and medical care.
+scientific program areas relevant to NIBIB.
+In general, NIBIB interests include the development and integration of advanced bioengineering, sensing, imaging, and computational technologies for the improvement of human health and medical care.
 An application is not within the NIBIB mission if its principal focus is the development of a technology with the goal of understanding basic biological function or pathological mechanisms.
 Additionally, NIBIB only supports projects developing platform technologies that are applicable to a broad spectrum of disorders and diseases.
-However, applicants may propose research that utilizes only a single tissue, organ, or physiological condition as a model system to facilitate the development of what is expected to be a more broadly applicable enabling technology.https://www.nibib.nih.gov/
+However, applicants may propose research that utilizes only a single tissue, organ, or physiological condition as a model system to facilitate the development of what is expected to be a more broadly applicable enabling technology.

 Before preparing an application, prospective applicants are encouraged to fill out the

-NIBIB K99/R00 Eligibility Inquiry Form [PDF] and forward it along with the requested attachments to the Scientific Program Contact in order to verify eligibility, determine if the application is appropriate for a K99 award through NIBIB, and ensure that the application is submitted to the appropriate FOA.
+NIBIB K99/R00 Eligibility Inquiry Form and forward it along with the requested attachments to the Scientific Program Contact in order to verify eligibility, determine if the application is appropriate for a K99 award through NIBIB.

-More information on this and other NIBIB Career Awards can be found
+More information on the NIBIB K99/R00 program can be found at

 Peer Review Contact Manana Sukhareva, Ph.D.
 Email: